kdsuneraavinash/ballerina-shell/shell/README.md

 ## Preprocessor

 The preprocessor is the first transformational phase of the program.
 Any input is sent through the preprocessor to convert the input into a list of individually processable statements.
 For example, any multiple statement input will be split into the relevant list of string counterpart at the end of this phase.
 The implemented `SeparatorPreprocessor` currently splits the statements into separated lists depending on the semicolons that are in the root bracket level.
 The motivation of a preprocessor is to divide the input into separately identifiable sections so each can be individually processed.
+Removing comments is also a task done by the preprocessor.

 ![Preprocessor](../docs/preprocessor.png)